Health, Safety Information

 Medication is administered voluntarily by school staff, they are not able to administer medicine without a completed and signed Voluntary Administration of Medicines form.

-Please do not send your child with medicine in their school bag; bring the medicine to the school office and complete a form.
-The form is also available for you to complete in advance, see below - thank you for your support with this.
+Please do not send your child with medicine in their school bag; bring the medicine to the school office and complete a form and a medicine label.
+The form is also available for you to complete in advance, see below — thank you for your support with this.

 In considering all matters related to behaviour and discipline, the following principles have been agreed